Remus Câmpeanu: Club career

 In 1960, he was advised by Kovács to go play for Universitatea Cluj, where on 4 September he made his Divizia A debut under coach Andrei Sepci in a 2–0 away loss to Corvinul Hunedoara.
-He helped the club win the 1964–65 Cupa României, being used by Sepci in the entire game of the 2–1 victory in the final against Argeș Pitești in which he opened the score with a spectacular goal from about 30 meters.
+He helped the club win the 1964–65 Cupa României, being used by Sepci in the entire game of the 2–1 victory in the final against Argeș Pitești in which he opened the scoring with a spectacular goal from about 30 meters.
 In the following season, Câmpeanu played four games in the 1965–66 European Cup Winners' Cup, helping "U" Cluj eliminate Austrian team, Wiener Neustadt in the first round, being eliminated in the following round by Atlético Madrid.
 In 1966, after Traian Georgescu left the club, Câmpeanu became the team's captain.
 In the 1971–72 season he helped The Red Caps finish in third position.
-Two years later on 19 June 1974 he made his last Divizia A appearance in a 2–0 away loss to FC Constanța, having a total of 328 matches with three goals scored in the competition.
+Two years later, on 19 June 1974 he made his last Divizia A appearance in a 2–0 away loss to FC Constanța, totaling 328 matches with three goals in the competition.
 After his retirement from playing football, Câmpeanu was Universitatea Cluj's president from 1975 until 1989 and for a short while in 2008.

 International career

 In 1963, Câmpeanu played for Romania B in a 1–1 draw against Yugoslavia.
-On 13 May 2020, Gazeta Sporturilor included him on a list of best Romanian players who never played for Romania's senior team.
+On 13 May 2020, Gazeta Sporturilor included him in list of best Romanian players who never played for Romania's senior team.

-Personal life
+Personal life and death

-A book about him was written by Ion Cupen titled Confesiunile unui veteran al gazonului (Confessions of a veteran of the field).
-When Câmpeanu was diagnosed with appendicitis, he requested his team colleague and captain, Traian Georgescu who was also a surgeon, to operate him.
-His older brother, Ovidiu was a footballer who played for Victoria Cluj, Aurul Brad and Jiul Petroșani including at Divizia A level, while his nephew Septimiu Câmpeanu was a footballer who played for Universitatea Cluj.
-On 13 May 2013, at Cluj Arena during the halftime of the match between Universitatea Cluj and CSMS Iași, he received the title of Honorary Citizen of Cluj County - "Clujean of Honor".
-Câmpeanu died on 3 April 2021 at age 82.
+Romanian journalist Ion Cupen wrote a book about him titled Confesiunile unui veteran al gazonului (Confessions of a veteran of the pitch), which was released in 1978.
+When Câmpeanu was diagnosed with appendicitis, he asked his teammate and captain, Traian Georgescu, who was also a surgeon, to perform the operation.
+His older brother, Ovidiu, was also a footballer, having played for Victoria Cluj, Aurul Brad and Jiul Petroșani, while his nephew, Septimiu, played for Universitatea Cluj.
+On 13 May 2013, at Cluj Arena during halftime of the match between Universitatea Cluj and CSMS Iași, he was awarded the title of Honorary Citizen of Cluj County - "Clujean of Honor".

+Câmpeanu died on 3 April 2021 at the age of 82.